- Department Info

 The Major in Psychology

-The Major in Psychology consists of General Psychology, Quantitative Methods, a lab course, four core courses (One each in subdiscipline areas of Behavioral Neuroscience, Clinical Psychology, Cognitive Psychology, and Social Psychology), five psychology electives, and a 400-level psychology course (38 credits total).
+The Major in Psychology consists of General Psychology, Quantitative Methods, a lab course, four core courses (One each in subdiscipline areas of Behavioral and Systems Neuroscience, Clinical Psychology, Cognitive Psychology, and Social Psychology), five psychology electives, and a 400-level psychology course (38 credits total).

 We offer more than 30 advanced elective courses, including specialty seminars, covering virtually every area of psychology.

 Some students elect to pursue a double major.
 The most popular companions for psychology are biology and education, but many other combinations are possible and encouraged.
 A minor in psychology, requiring 18 credits, is also available.